ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: Benchmarking Details

-We present a evaluation framework aimed at explore the various KD methods in response to distributional changes.
-Our framework involves proposing an benchmark and assessing over 20 algorithms that span a wide spectrum of approaches.
+We present an evaluation framework aimed at exploring the various KD methods in response to distributional changes.
+Our framework involves proposing a benchmark and assessing over 30 algorithms that span a wide spectrum of approaches.
 Furthermore, we include the classical benchmark datasets from various domains across distribution shits.
-We believe that our study provides the first systematic evaluation on the effectiveness of various distillation techniques for distribution shift.
+We believe that our study provides the first systematic evaluation of the effectiveness of various distillation techniques for distribution shifts.
 Specifically, the distillation benchmark is explored by covering the following areas: